The many varieties of cattle across the world give us different kinds of meat to eat. Here's a guide to the origin and products of specific cow types.

 in the late eighteenth and early nineteenth century.

-breed in the U.S., Argentina and Australian for meat production.
+breed in the U.S., Argentina and Australia for meat production.

 Deconstructing Organic Beef